Executive Summary

 - As of March 2026, the chrysotile ban remains in full effect; the Trump administration reversed its plan to rewrite the rule in July 2025 [12]

-- Mesothelioma patients from legacy building exposure can pursue product liability (trust funds), premises liability, and asbestos trust fund claims independently of EPA regulatory status
+- Mesothelioma patients from legacy building exposure can pursue product liability (trust funds), premises liability, and trust fund claims independently of EPA regulatory status

 - Over 60 active asbestos bankruptcy trusts hold $30+ billion in combined reserves for mesothelioma victims [7]